Center for a Public Anthropology

 Google Scholar focuses on the number of times an author is cited in various academic publications.
 It does not examine the contexts of a citation, the number of sentences that deal with the citation in a publication, or its general significance in the publication referred to.
 It assumes more citations means more intellectual significance.
 Yet within anthropology, as just noted, rarely is a famous author’s key book cited and discussed for more than two sentences in citations referencing that book.
 See Borofsky (2019:66-106) for specific examples and details.

 Altmetric, in contrast to Google Scholar, offers a less introverted perspective – academics citing academics.
 Public impact is assessed in the Metrics Project by what those beyond the academy write in the world’s media about a particular publication.
 Readers can click on a citation and read the relevant passage (or passages) related to that citation to understand how and why it is cited.
-Interested readers might also refer to https://www.researchinformation.info/feature/measuring-context for further information.
+(Interested readers might also refer to https://www.researchinformation.info/feature/measuring-context or https://www.altmetric.com/blog/the-altmetric-score-is-now-the-altmetric-attention-score/.)

 4. Can the Center for a Public Anthropology’s Metrics Project Benefit Anthropologists and Anthropology Departments?
 Today, two outside forces are reshaping the discipline.
 First, there is an increasing demand for accountability: Are anthropologists producing work of public value that justifies their salaries and the costs of their research?